Josh-Been/Webinar-Mapping-2016-Presidential-Election/README.md

  - Browse and select the VTDs.shp shapefile
  - Drag *VTDs* to the window next to *demographics*.
  - The default relationship is perfect
+2. Create a New Sheet
- - Back to Sheet 1
+ - Rename the New Sheet *VTD Map*
-2. Map Data Using VTD Boundaries
+3. Map Data Using VTD Boundaries
  - In the Table of Contents on the left, double-click *Geometry* under VTDs.
  - Drag CNTYVTD to the Detail Box
  - Show % Votes for Clinton to the Color Box

+## OPTIONAL Step #5: Dynamic Dropdown to Adjust Color

+## Step #6: Create & Publish Dashboard